City of Milwaukee Announces 2015 Project Clean & Green Program Dates

 - Grass, yard waste, and more than two (2) cubic yards of tree trimmings.

 These items can be taken to either of two City Self-Help Center sites for proper disposal.
-Go to http://city.milwaukee.gov/mpw/divisions/operations/environmental/sanitation/SelfHelpCenters.htm for a list of accepted items, plus location and hours of operation information.
+For a list of accepted items, go to www.city.milwaukee.gov/mpw/divisions/operations/environmental/sanitation/SelfHelpCenters.htm.
+This site also includes Self Help Center location and hours of operation information,

 If a neighborhood organization wants to schedule a group clean-up, please contact Keep Greater Milwaukee Beautiful at www.kgmb.org or 414.272.5462 for clean-up bags, gloves, or to borrow a limited number of clean-up tools, such as rakes, shovels, and brooms.